fancyydev/inference-engine/README.md

 git clone https://github.com/fancyydev/inference-engine.git
 ```
 ## Running the program
-To run and test the game using the terminal:
+To run and test the inference engine using the terminal, navigate to the project directory and execute:
 ```
 python .\engine.py
 ```